Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State Players to Watch

-Desi Sills is averaging 8.7 points, 2.2 assists and 3.5 rebounds per contest.
+Desi Sills is putting up 8.7 points, 2.2 assists and 3.5 rebounds per contest.

-Cam Carter posts 6.5 points, 3 rebounds and 1.5 assists per contest.
-At the other end, he puts up 0.9 steals and 0.3 blocked shots.
+Cam Carter posts 6.5 points, 3 rebounds and 1.5 assists per game.
+Defensively, he puts up 0.9 steals and 0.3 blocked shots.

 Florida Atlantic Players to Watch